RedGuides/openvanilla/README.md

 **MQ2Auth.exe** Generates MQ2Auth.h, run this first before building the solution

 **plugins/mkplugin.exe** Generates a new plugin from the template.
 Use this when creating a new plugin, or when converting an existing plugin from legacy MacroQuest.

-**src/MacroQuest.sln** The main MacroQuest solution file.
-Use this to build the project.